ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Fetch list of Document Categories based on a Language Code

-On receiving a request to fetch Document Category Details with the input parameters (Language Code), the system fetches all the Document Categories for the Language Code Received
+On receiving a request to fetch Document Category Details with the input parameters (Language Code), the system fetches all the Document Categories for the Language Code Received as per the below listed steps

 1. Validates if all required input parameters have been received as listed below for each specific request
    * Language Code - Mandatory